 Artesano Organic Malbec/Cab Franc – Argento Redux

 Argento wines from Argentina used to be one of the mainstays of my public tastings with their Malbec.
 Sharply priced and with supermarket availability, it was always a crowd-pleaser.
 Then the Argento brand seemed to disappear.
 So I’m delighted to see them back in UK retail with a new brand, Artesano de Argento.
 This wine is the first release under that banner, which is certified organic and Fairtrade to boot.
 There are more upmarket credentials than before, implying care and craftsmanship.
 Yet the rrp for this wine is £10.

 Argento’s sustainable credentials

 Argento first appeared in 1999, with a range of varietal wines typical of Argentina, including its “signature” red grape, Malbec.

-Argento is now one of the largest producers of organic wine in Mendoza, with 305 ha certified organic in 2019 and is on a rapid journey to total organic certification.
+Argento is now one of the largest producers of organic wine in Mendoza, with 305 ha certified organic in 2019 and is on a rapid journey to full organic certification.
 I’m also impressed that their commitment to sustainability doesn’t stop there.
 Wastewater recycling, the use of drip irrigation, and 100% recycling of packaging are in place.
 Additionally, there is full Fairtrade accreditation for all of its vineyards. ¡Bien hecho!

 So does this wine live up to its billing?